meltano/handbook/src/_peopleops/compensation.md

 ## Bonuses

 ### Discretionary Bonuses for Individuals
-- There will be times where a team member goes "above the call of duty" and expemplifies [our values](https://handbook.meltano.com/company/values) in a way that the leadership recognizes as extraordinary.
+- There will be times where a team member goes "above the call of duty" and exemplifies [our values](/company/values) in a way that the leadership recognizes as extraordinary.
 We want to highlight these achievements to others and to acknowledge these contributions with special recognition in the form of a discretionary bonus.
  - Anyone can nominate any full-time team member who is not on the leadership team for a discretionary bonus.
  - Bonuses are awarded as a dinner of up to $150.
  - There is no limit to the frequency with which someone can receive a